lucasmsa/dolphin-cards/README.md

   - Validation and error handling for the application's endpoints
   - External API calls to send e-mails to users
   - Services related to disciplines and flash cards
   - Caching of Disciplines
-  - Tests with Mockito
+  - Tests with Mockito, Karate, JUnit and MockMvc
   - Containerized application, database and external API using Docker

 ### How to run 🐳